isomerpages/pris-test/_learn-about-corrections/Community Corrections/Youth Offenders.md

 ![](/images/Placeholder%20for%20Image.png)
 [ Image of Intervention session with youth offender]

-Release on Supervision (ROS) ris a mandatory component of [Reformative Training](/corrections-process/prison-regime/reformative-training) (RT) to ensure that the RT inmate’s rehabilitation needs are addressed and is well reintegrated before he/she is considered for discharge from RT.
+Release on Supervision (ROS) is a mandatory component of [Reformative Training](/corrections-process/prison-regime/reformative-training) (RT) to ensure that the RT inmate’s rehabilitation needs are addressed and is well reintegrated before he/she is considered for discharge from RT.
 A RT inmate will be reviewed regularly by the RTC Review Committee (RTCRC) to determine his/her suitability for release on supervision, depending on his/her rehabilitation needs identified, conduct and progress in RTC.

 During ROS, Reintegration Officers and Case Workers will be assigned to the RT inmate to provide the intervention and guidance in their reintegration to the community.
 When the RT inmate fails to comply with any of the requirements stipulated in the supervision order, he/she is subjected to disciplinary actions leading to a recall back to RTC.
 Actions will be taken in accordance with the severity of the breach, from verbal warning to reflective thinking process to a recall.